Featuredutka/PyInvestingStock/README.md

 # PyInvestingStock
-Getting stocks data from Investing.com by local stock name from .xls and writing dividents information to new .xlsx Notice, that programm was at first built for SP500 list - no other countries among US are currently supported WORK IN PROGRESS
+Script allows to get stocks data from Investing.com by local stock name from .xls and writing dividents information to new .xlsx.

+Current version (v.0.1.9):
+> ADDED: multifuncticountry stock lists search
+> Fixed: exceptions handler

+WORK IN PROGRESS